 Lydia So, CFA

-Lydia So is a Portfolio Manager at Matthews Asia and manages the firm's Asia Small Companies Strategy.
+Lydia So is a Portfolio Manager at Matthews Asia and manages the firm's Asia Small Companies Strategy and co-manages the China Small Companies Strategy.
 Prior to joining Matthews Asia in 2004 as a Research Associate, Lydia was a Portfolio Associate at RCM Capital Management.
 She started her investment career at Kochis Fitz Wealth Management.
 Lydia received a B.A. in Economics from the University of California, Davis.
 She is fluent in Cantonese and conversational in Mandarin.